nikolaristic89/RockPaperScissorsPython/README.md

 ### Steps

 Step 1:
-Clone or download this repository to your local machine. git clone https://github.com/nikolaristic89/RockPaperScissorsPython.git
+Clone or download this repository to your local machine or download the zip file. git clone https://github.com/nikolaristic89/RockPaperScissorsPython.git

 Step 2: